Sebastien-Le/SensoryDataScience/chapters/chapter2.md

 In this example, the structure seems broken, which means that there's no particular link between the two variables *Position.A.Food.Permuted* and *Political.Party*.
 In other words, classes from the *Position.A.Food.Permuted* variable don't seem to be associated in a singular way with classes from the *Political.Party* variable.

-Concretely, for this broken structure, if you are very favourable to the inclusion of GM raw materials in products to be fed to animals, you might vote from "Extreme Left" to "Right" unconditionally.
+Concretely, for this broken structure, if you are very favourable to the inclusion of GM raw materials in products to be fed to animals, you might vote from "Extreme left" to "Right" unconditionally.
 This leads us to the notion of independence.

 Two events are independent if the occurrence of one does not affect the probability of occurrence of the other.
 More formally, two events A and B are independent if and only if their joint probability equals the product of their probabilities: